 Not everyone experiences worsening symptoms after taking Zoloft.
-Symptoms tend to worsen if you have anxiety compared to having depression only.
+Symptoms tend to worsen if you have anxiety compared to being diagnosed with depression only.
 Some people discontinue the medicine once they see symptoms getting worse.
-But if you continue taking the drug, you may experience some relief afterward.
+But if you continue taking the drug, you may experience relief afterward.

 The benefits of antidepressants tend to override the adverse effects with time.
 User reviews for Zoloft show an average rating of 7.2 out of 10.
-About 63% of Zoloft users experienced favorable effects, while 19% had adverse effects.
+About 63% of its users experienced favorable effects, while 19% had adverse effects.
 The majority use it for depression, panic disorder, and social anxiety.
-Based on these reviews, Zoloft has considerable positive effects in managing depression and anxiety for people with ADHD.
+Based on these reviews, the med has considerable positive effects in managing depression and anxiety for people with ADHD.

 How to Use Zoloft for ADHD?